mightyblue01/kafka-etl-app/README.md

 Now setup is ready to ingest and process the messages.

-## Test steps
+### Test the setup
-1. First of all, we'll verify if Kafka containers are working as expected.
+1. First, we'll verify if Kafka containers are working as expected.
 For this, we will push some test messages to input topic using Kafka producer and verify if they can be consumed by Kafka consumer.
 Please use the following command to push test messages to the input topic -